What You Must Include in an Instagram Privacy Policy

 Summary

-If you use Instagram’s API and need help creating a customized privacy policy, make it easy on yourself and try Termly’s privacy policy generator today.
+If you use Instagram’s API and need help creating a customized privacy policy, try Termly’s privacy policy generator and make it easy on yourself.

 Stefani Schmidt, M.S., CIPM, CIPP-US